Orbital Selective Kondo Effect in Heavy Fermion Superconductor UTe$_{2}$: Abstract

 \section{Abstract}

-The electronic structure of heavy fermion superconductor UTe$_{2}$ is calculated by means of $ab$ $initio$ linearized quasiparticle self-consistent GW and dynamical mean field theory.
-We demonstrate that the recent experimental observations associated with the Kondo effect can be sufficiently explained when the spin-orbit coupling (SOC) is included.
-SOC triggers the single-ion Kondo scattering around 500 K, and the scattering process undergoes incoherent-to-coherent crossover around 50 K upon cooling, evidenced by the appearance of a coherent peak at the Fermi level.
-We found that the hybridization between U-5$f$ and U-6$d$ predominantly in the orthorhombic $ab$-plane is responsible for the high-temperature Kondo effect.
-This result is consistent with the negative slope near room temperature followed by the drastic downturn around 50 K observed in the in-plane resistivity.
-In contrast, the hybridization between U-5$f$ and Te-5$p$ along the $c$-axis manifests the Kondo scattering at a much lower temperature of $\sim$ 50 K, which could be responsible for the low-temperature upturn of the $c$-axis resistivity.
-Our results suggest that the Kondo effect in UTe$_2$ is highly orbital selective, which naturally elucidates the anomalous temperature dependence of resistivity reported by Y. S. Eo et al. \cite{Eo2021}.
+It has been a great challenge to explore many-body effects in heavy fermion systems with $ab$-$initio$ approaches.
+We computed the electronic structure of UTe$_{2}$ without purposive judgements, such as intentional selection of on-site Coulomb interaction and disregarding spin-orbit coupling.
+We show that U-5$f$ electrons are highly localized in the paramagnetic normal state, giving rise to the Kondo effect.
+It is also found that the hybridization between U-5$f$ and U-6$d$ predominantly in the orthorhombic $ab$-plane is responsible for the high-temperature Kondo effect.
+In contrast, the hybridization between U-5$f$ and Te-5$p$ along the $c$-axis manifests the Kondo scattering at a much lower temperature, which could be responsible for the low-temperature upturn of the $c$-axis resistivity.
+Our results show that the electron correlation in UTe$_2$ is orbital selective, which naturally elucidates the recent experimental observations of anomalous temperature dependence of resistivity.
+Furthermore, we suggest that the Kondo effect is suppressed at high pressure owing to weak localization of magnetic moments, which results from enhanced U-5$f$ electron hopping.

 300 pt

 {\it Introduction -} The uranium-based superconductors are promising candidates for the realization of the spin-triplet superconductivity \cite{Aoki2019review}.
 The prominent examples include URhGe \cite{Aoki2001} and UCoGe \cite{Huy2007} with the critical temperature $T_c=$ 0.25 K and 0.8 K, respectively.
 Both compounds undergo the superconducting phase transition from the ferromagnetically ordered state, making the equal spin pairing plausible \cite{Aoki2019review}.
 Recently, superconductivity was discovered in {\it Curie paramagnetic} UTe$_2$ with $T_c \approx 2$ K \cite{Ran2019science,Rosa2021,Aoki2021review} that is one of the highest among the known uranium-based superconductors. $T_c$ can be further enhanced nearly two-fold at approximately 1 GPa \cite{Ran2020,Knafo2021}.
 However, the mechanism behind this celebrated high $T_c$ has not been resolved.
 The main obstacle is insufficient knowledge of the electronic structure of the normal state in UTe$_2$, which is a prerequisite for the understanding of superconductivity.